astrobytes-edu/astr596-modeling-universe/06-the-learnable-universe/module-1-statistical-inference/01-bayesian-statistics-inference/01-mod5-the-fundamental-problem.md

 - Why apples fall from trees
 - Why the Moon orbits Earth
-- Why Earth orbits the Sun
+- Why Earth orbits the Sun like *your* N-body simulations!
 - Ocean tides (Moon's gravity pulling water)
 - Precession of equinoxes (Sun and Moon pulling Earth's bulge)
+- Star cluster dynamics like *your* N-body simulations!

 **The model's predictive power stunned the world:**